jinghuazhao/Computational-Statistics/SYSTEMS.md

 ```
 The command could also takes additional parameters.

-It is very easy to work with mobaXterm, https://mobaxterm.mobatek.net/.
+It is easy to work with mobaXterm, https://mobaxterm.mobatek.net/.
 At its`Advanced WSL settings` tab, choose `Graphical environments`
 such as Gnome-desktop/LDXE-desktop/XFCE4-desktop so as to create sessions using graphical desktops.
+The corresponding installations
+are `ubuntu-gnome-desktop`, `lubuntu-desktop`, `xubuntu-desktop`, respectively.

 After started, create a session for WSL which directs you to Windows Apps store.
 Obtain Ubuntu, and install.
 ```bash